qooxdoo/qooxdoo/docs/Dependencies.md

 ##Is this backward compatible?
 Mostly - if you have code in a classs's .defer() method which calls methods that refer to other classes, you may find that your code breaks; this will only happen if that code is required to load another class though, so this is really quite rare.
-The typical example in Qooxdoo itself is environment checks, which typically use the .defer() method to detect br
+The typical example in Qooxdoo itself is environment checks, which are often needed at a fairly low level before all classes are loaded, but do have dependencies caused by indirect calls from .defer().

-if you find that you have code which is called via a class's .defer() method and there is an unsatisfied depende
+If you find that you have code which is called via a class's .defer() method and there is an unsatisfied dependency, the solution is to add an @require at the top of your code to let QxCompiler know that your class will need it.
+This is fairly rare though - the entire Qooxdoo library only needed 6 additonal @require statements, to add to the 269 that were already in use.

 ##Runtime meta data